What makes the Cambridge Geography course so special?

 In the first year, all students take the same two major courses in Human Geography and Physical Geography, and a general course in Geographical Skills and Methods.

-In the second year, greater choice is possible.
-From 2012-13, there will be one Core Course that examines issues that are central to Geographical analysis and study.
+In the second year, greater choice is possible, in combination with a Core Course ‘Living with Global Change’ that examines issues that are central to Geographical analysis and study.
 All students will take this course.
-Students will then choose three options from a choice of six human and physical geography papers.
-Currently the second year options include papers on Cities, Development, Glaciology and Rivers and Coasts.
+Students then choose three options from a choice of six human and physical geography papers.
+Currently the second year options include papers on Austerity and Affluence; Biogeography; Citizenship, Cities and Civil Society; Development Theories, Policies and Practices; Glacial Processes; Remote Sensing and the Climate System.

 There is a certain amount of assessed course work that the student must carry out during the three years.
 In the second year, students carry out a project based on a one-week field visit overseas.
 In the last few years, Mallorca, Berlin, Morocco, Ireland and Portugal have been the destinations of these field trips.
 In the summer between the second and third year, all students carry out research (in the UK or abroad) which forms the basis of a dissertation that contributes to the final exam results at the end of the third year.